Skip to main content

 DefaultsAutomation toggles for new projects, plus the default coding agent used when a project hasn't chosen one.
 Includes an "Ask per project" option that forces watchfire init to prompt every time.

-AgentsPer-backend binary paths — claude, codex, opencode, gemini, copilot.
+AgentsPer-backend binary paths — claude, codex, opencode, gemini, copilot, cursor-agent.
 Leave blank to fall back to PATH and common install locations.
 Also shows auto-detection status and install instructions for each backend.

 UpdatesCheck frequency, auto-download toggle